Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Introduction

 \section{Introduction}

-Efforts to understand how and why deep learning works have led to a focus on the {\em optimization landscape} of training loss.
+Efforts to understand how and why deep learning works have led to a focus on the {\em optimization landscape} of the training loss.
 Since optimization to near-zero training loss occurs for many choices of random initialization, it is clear that the landscape contains many global optima (or near-optima).
 However, the loss can become quite high when interpolating between found optima, suggesting that these optima occur at the bottom of \textquotedblleft valleys\textquotedblright\ surrounded on all sides by high walls.
 Therefore the phenomenon of {\em mode connectivity}~\citep{garipov2018loss,draxler2018essentially} came as a surprise: optima (at least the ones discovered by gradient-based optimization) are connected by simple paths in the parameter space, on which the loss function is almost constant.
 In other words, the optima are not walled off in separate valleys as hitherto believed.
 More surprisingly, the paths connecting discovered optima can be piece-wise linear with as few as two segments.

 Mode connectivity begs for theoretical explanation.
 One paper~\citep{freeman2016topology} attempted such an explanation for $2$-layer nets, even before the discovery of the phenomenon in multilayer nets.
 However, they require the width of the net to be exponential in some relevant parameters.
-Others \citep{venturi2018spurious, liang2018understanding, nguyen2018loss, nguyen2019connected} require special structure in neural network where the number of neurons need to be more than the number of training data points.
-Thus it remains an open problem to explain even the 2-layer case with realistic parameter settings, let alone standard multilayer architectures.
+Others \citep{venturi2018spurious, liang2018understanding, nguyen2018loss, nguyen2019connected} require special structure in their networks where the number of neurons needs to be greater than the number of training data points.
+Thus it remains an open problem to explain mode connectivity even in the 2-layer case with realistic parameter settings, let alone for standard multilayer architectures.

-At first sight, finding a mathematical explanation of mode connectivity phenomenon for multilayer nets---e.g., for a $50$-layer ResNet on ImageNet---appears very challenging.
+At first sight, finding a mathematical explanation of the mode connectivity phenomenon for multilayer nets---e.g., for a $50$-layer ResNet on ImageNet---appears very challenging.
 However, the glimmer of hope is that since the phenomenon exists for a variety of architectures and datasets, it must arise from some generic property of trained nets.
 The fact that the connecting paths between optima can have as few as two linear segments further bolsters this hope.

 Strictly speaking, empirical findings such as in~\citep{garipov2018loss,draxler2018essentially} do not show connectivity between {\em all} optima, but only for {\em typical} optima discovered by gradient-based optimization.
 It seems an open question whether connectivity holds for all optima in overparametrized nets.
 Section~\ref{sec:example:main} answers this question, via a simple example of an overparametrized two-layer net, not all of whose optima are connected via low-cost paths.